 A successful whelping in which dam and puppies come out healthy, and without the need for surgical delivery begins with a bitch in good health prior to mating.
 A fit bitch that is neither too old or too young is the foundation for the best outcomes.
 All shots and screenings should be conducted on her and the stud.
 She should be fed a good diet, and be in top shape.
 The dam should be introduced to her whelping box a few weeks before the due date.
 She should be given time to acclimate to it, and her environment should be as stress-free as possible.

 One thing that can be done to lower the chances for dystocia is to have good information.
-Some breeders will take two temperatures a day in the last two weeks of a pregnancy or have the veterinarian check out progesterone levels to help pinpoint when labor should begin.
-A x-ray or ultrasound in the last two weeks of pregnancy will let an owner know how many puppies to expect in the litter, and help assess the size of the puppies and their viability.
+Some breeders will take two temperatures a day in the last two weeks of pregnancy or have the veterinarian check out progesterone levels to help pinpoint when labor should begin.
+An x-ray or ultrasound in the last two weeks of pregnancy will let an owner know how many puppies to expect in the litter, and help assess the size of the puppies and their viability.
 Blood chemistry can help with early diagnosis and treatment of health problems like eclampsia and gestational diabetes.

 Treatment & Recovery of Canine Dystocia

 The treatment of canine dystocia depends on the cause.
 A pregnancy loss caused by the contraction of some bacterial infection may be completely treatable by an antibiotic.
 It may never recur.
-An obese bitch’s diet can be managed so that she is in tip top condition the next time around.
+An obese bitch’s diet can be managed so that she is in tip-top condition the next time around.
 A benign cyst may be surgically removed.
 A dam may have secondary uterine insufficiency in a first litter, but subsequent litters with shorter labors may be problem-free.

 A veterinarian may treat uterine insufficiency through the use of intravenous oxytocin.
 This hormone stimulates contractions.
 A veterinarian will be careful to determine that there are no obstruction problems with the delivery.
 The hormone will cause strong contractions in the dam that may injure a malpositioned puppy.
 Uterine insufficiency is the most common cause of dystocia arising from the dam.
 It is likely to recur in future litters especially in middle to older bitches.

 Gestational diabetes, also, is likely to recur in future litters.
 A bitch’s diet should be a high quality one, weight controlled, and few changes should be made in the dam’s environment during the pregnancy.
-Bitches ideally should be retired from the breeding program if they are middle aged.
+Bitches ideally should be retired from the breeding program if they are middle-aged.
 Although most cases of diabetes resolve after the pregnancy, there is a continuing risk of it not resolving as the bitch ages.

 If a puppy dies in utero or dies shortly after birth, an attempt should be made to determine a cause of death.
-This information is vital to preventing a recurrence in subsequent litters.
+This information is vital to prevent a recurrence in subsequent litters.
 For example, some infections like canine herpes or brucellosis can’t be cured, and they can’t be prevented from killing in subsequent litters.
 Unfortunately, the bitch should not be bred with a diagnosis of these infections.
-A defect like a heart abnormality in the fetus could be a one time problem, but if it has repeated in the bloodline there may be a need to reexamine the breeding stock.
+A defect like a heart abnormality in the fetus could be a one-time problem, but if it has repeated in the bloodline there may be a need to reexamine the breeding stock.